pfandzelter/leo-edge-failure-models/README.md

 ### Text

-T. Pfandzelter and D. Bermbach, **Failure is not an Option: Considerations for Software Fault-Tolerance in LEO Satellite Edge Computing**, 2023.
+T. Pfandzelter and D. Bermbach, **Failure is not an Option: Considerations for Software Fault-Tolerance in LEO Satellite Edge Computing**, arXiv:2302.08952 [cs.DC] 2023.

 ### BibTeX